 How to Add Color

 Another option is to make your own colored water.
 Simmer 2 cups of water with various fruits, vegetables, or herbs until the water takes on the color you want.
 Strain and use 1 cup of the colored water in your playdough recipe.
+Keep in mind that this version will spoil faster.

 - Blue – shredded purple cabbage